-Creating a platform for Syrian refugees to
+Creating a platform for refugees to

 tell their own stories through drama

-Trojan Women Project (Trojan Women Scotland CIC SC605938) was founded by two Bosnia veterans, the award-winning foreign correspondent and film-maker Charlotte Eagar and her husband, the award-winning filmmaker William Stirling in 2013.
-Syria Trojan Women Project was inspired by years of working with refugees and seeing the depression, loneliness, boredom and misery they can suffer in exile.
+Trojan Women Project (Trojan Women Scotland CIC SC605938) was founded by Bosnia veterans, the award-winning foreign correspondent and film-maker Charlotte Eagar and her husband, the award-winning filmmaker William Stirling in 2013.
+Trojan Women Project was inspired by years of working with refugees and seeing the depression, loneliness, boredom and misery they can suffer in exile.

 We are backed by Prospero World, a UK registered charity, no. 1163952